-It’s all the little uncompromising production elements we insist upon that when combined make the very big Element7 difference………
+It’s all the little uncompromising production elements we insist upon, that when combined, make the very big Element7 difference………

 Not all engineered hardwood floors are equal, even those that appear to have both the same engineered construction and a similar surface/colour finish.
-If one product is far cheaper than another, there is usually a rational explanation as to why.
+If one product is far cheaper than another, there is usually a rational explanation as to why:-

 Quality and Grade of Oak

-Element7 floors are manufactured to stringent Western European standards using top quality sustainably sourced Oak, as opposed to products manufactured in the Eastern Bloc or Far East that use poor quality unsustainable Oak.
+Element7 floors are manufactured to stringent Western European standards using only top quality sustainably sourced Oak, as opposed to products manufactured in the Eastern Bloc or Far East that use poor quality unsustainable Oak.